 Books & Stories

 I used to really struggle to hold my eldest son’s attention with books, now he loves them.
 We have found a multi sensory approach to stories really helpful so incorporating playing, reading, listening, watching and generally enjoying different aspects of a story.
-Here is a post all about enjoying books together.

 We are big Julia Donaldson fans in our house, here is a list of out top 100 books for under 5s for some inspiration.
-Use technology to your advantage we love to watch tv programmes or films of the stories we enjoy.
-There are lots of exciting ways to enjoy stories and books check out the Mardles books which use augmented reality.

 Learning at home

 We all want to help support our children to learn at home.
 Whilst children are always learning often we have specific things we want to help them to learn.
 The best way is always to include the learning in fun everyday activities.
-This post on learning to count might give you some ideas.

 Often we end up doing the same activities on a regular basis, children often thrive on routine and familiarity.
 One of the best ways to change activities a little and to come up with new ideas is to make it seasonal.